Landcruiser87/AdventOfCode/README.md

-# 🎄 Advent of Code Monorepo 🎄
+# 🎄 Advent of Code 🎄

 ## 🎄 Summary 🎄